The Beat Goes On

 After spending last winter in Florida, we decided it was time to visit some of our favorite Arizona destinations.
 We left the north east later than usual due to dental and medical issues.
 This necessitated a quick trip across the country, Elkhart, Indiana, Nashville, Oklahoma City, Santa Rosa, New Mexico, and Las Cruces, New Mexico.
 While, the trip across wasn’t relaxed, we did find time to do a few things along the way.
 In Nashville on a Monday we found our way to an East Nashville institution, The Underdog to catch Guthrie Trapp.

-A welcoming atmosphere Waiting for the music to start
+Waiting for the music to start

 Guthrie Trapp himself